spacelift-io/user-documentation/docs/concepts/policy/terraform-plan-policy.md

 ## String Sanitization

 Sensitive properties in `"before"` and `"after"` objects will be sanitized to protect secret values.
-Sanitization hashes the value and takes the last 8 bytes of the hash.
+Sanitization hashes the value with the sha256 algorithm and takes the last 8 bytes of the hash.

 If you need to compare a string property to a constant, you can use the `sanitized(string)` helper function.